Aptitude diagnostics for scholarship holders

 In a three-stage process, around 1,000 scholarship holders are selected each year in two rounds from around 3,500 applicants.
-The target group consists not only of people with a classical school career, but also of people who have acquired their university entrance qualification in other ways.
+The target group consists not only of people with a conventional school career, but also of people who have acquired their university entrance qualification in other ways.
 For example, about half of the scholarship holders only acquired their higher education entrance qualification during or after vocational training.

-Stage 1: Hard facts check by means of a fully automated online application in our own online test system – IONA (the exam grade of apprenticeship and further information is taken into account; there is also the possibility of skipping the grade hurdle by submitting a reasoned employer-proposal).
+Stage 1: Hard facts check by means of a fully automated online application in our own online test system – IONA (the exam grade of apprenticeship and further information is taken into account; there is also the possibility of skipping the grade obstacle by submitting a reasoned employer-proposal).

 Stage 2: Competence check (non-cognitive online test, which measures competences in 30 open and 90 closed questions, scores all answers and compiles them in full text in a report with information from stage 1.)

-Stage 3: Selection interviews (two jurors, we will qualify the jurors, the basis for the interview will be the report from stage 2)
+Stage 3: Selection interviews (two jurors; we will qualify the jurors, the basis for the interview will be the report from stage 2)

 The process is comprehensively evaluated by us once a year and the results are recorded in a final report.
 In addition, this report is presented to representatives of the SBB and the grant’s sponsor, the Federal Ministry of Education and Research.